Last updated on December 17th, 2024 at 04:51 pm

 Finally got everything secured a third time, went to cast.
 Reared that fishing pole back like my life depended on it.
 Had to regain my masculinity with an insanely far throw.
 I snapped the pole forward like a whip with all my might.
 The phrase “hook, line, and sinker” took on a whole new meaning in my mind as I watched THE ENTIRE APPARATUS fly through the air, untethered from my pole to plunk in the water.
 Someone had wrapped extra string around the reel!
 I had spent all that time attaching the new bait, hook, and sinker, to that extra line, because I thought (as any normal person would) that it was all part of ONE FISHING LINE SPOOL on the reel!

-It was at that point that Sarah gave up on trying to hold in her laughter at my plight, and I gave up on fishing for the evening.
+It was at that point that she gave up on trying to hold in her laughter at my plight, and I gave up on fishing for the evening.
 I admitted defeat.

 Today, we’re going to be talking about a man who got his mind blown, tried to go forward on his own, and it didn’t work out.
 Hopefully, we’re going to see today that we have some of the same tendencies he did.
 And Lord-willing, the Lord is going to be working in some hearts, that we heed to the warning, and don’t fall prey to the same trap going forward.